 - 6.3.1 Pre-engagement, the anticipated impact on other airspace users was assessed as minimal.
 This was due to: - The majority of the trial occurring at nighttime - EC aircraft being accommodated when safe to do so - Non-EC aircraft ability to overfly the TRA - 6.3.2 Stakeholder feedback indicated that nighttime operations do reduce the impact, compared to daytime operations, for the majority of other airspace users, but the trial would still have an impact.
 This is for various reasons including but not limited to: the proximity to the Bristol CTA, the size of the TRA, low cloud cover operations and ATC service provision. - 6.3.3 As a result, significant amendments to the TRA design and operation have been made as shown in Table 6.
-These changes directly address stakeholder concerns, and we now assess that the impact on other airspace users will be minimal.
+These changes directly address stakeholder concerns, and although a TDA is now proposed for the first 90-days (this ACP) we now assess that the impact on other airspace users will be minimal given the low number of aircraft operating in the area, see 3.1.